Andre-Williams22/Startup-Profit-Predictor/proposal.md

 ## Car
 **ONE additional feature**
 - Find a larger that dataset with more features by querying an API for more information on startups.
+This will provide more detailed information on the years the startup has been alive, series of funding, the industry the startup is in ect.
+Then learn how to apply multiple linear regression to make a prediction on the ROI for the VC.

 ## Personal Achievement Goals: